About Science Stories

 Science Stories would like to thank the Novo Nordisk Foundation for the generous core support received in grant NNF18OC0053583 for the creation of the platform.

-Science Stories would like to thank dk4dab for their ongoing support in broadcasting our stories Wednesdays at 11:00 and Sundays at 10:00.
+Science Stories would like to thank dk4dab for their ongoing support in broadcasting our stories on Sundays at 10:00.

-Science Stories would like to thank Teknologipagten for supporting the marketing of our project "Research told by women", that consists of promoting 8 interviews with women on social media in the period September 2021 to February 2022.
+Science Stories would like to thank Teknologipagten for supporting the marketing of our project "Research told by women", that consists of promoting interviews with women on social media in the period of September 2021 to March 2022.